stan-dev/stan-mode/README.md

 ## Installing

-The recommended way to install these packages is using the built-in package manager of Emacs 24, `package.el`.
+### package.el

-For more information on `package.el`, see the [EmacsWiki](http://emacswiki.org/emacs/ELPA)
+The recommended way to install these packages is using the built-in package manager: `package.el`.
 These packages are available from [MELPA](http://melpa.org) or [MELPA stable](http://stable.melpa.org).
 If you're not already using MELPA, follow its installation [instructions](http://melpa.org/#/getting-started).